‘Real Housewives Of Beverly Hills’ Scripted? Cocaine Bombshell Has Fans Thinking

 The Real Housewives of Beverly Hills has been on the air for years, and it sounds like things get more and more interesting on the show as the years go on.
 Over the years, people have cheated, they have lied, they have divorced, and one person even committed suicide.
 It has been a few entertaining years for sure, but sometimes, the issues discussed on the show can be a bit far out there.
 In addition, it doesn’t sound like there are any boundaries.
 The wives talk openly about their husbands, children, and rumors that could ruin families.

 According to a new tweet, many viewers feel that the drama has gone too far.
-In some cases, it sounds like the show may be a bit too far out there and some viewers don’t feel it is relatable at all.
+In some cases, it sounds like the show might be a bit too far out there, and some viewers don’t feel it is relatable at all.
 And this discussion surfaced after Tuesday’s episode of The Real Housewives of Beverly Hills, where some viewers felt that the accusations

 “Now cocaine?!?
 I’m sorry this is the most scripted cast trip in the history of the Real Housewives franchise #RHOBH,” one viewer wrote on Twitter Tuesday night after watching this week’s episode of The Real Housewives of Beverly Hills.

 The comments surfaced after Lisa Rinna started making the accusation that Dorit Kemsley and her husband, PK, did cocaine in their bathroom during a dinner party.
-And the accusation did seem to come out of nowhere from someone, who has already said and done many things this season.
+And the accusation did seem to come out of nowhere from someone who has already said and done many things this season.

 Thank you @faye.woods and @joeymaalouf ????????#Glam ????